syncfusion/blazor-docs/src/gantt/gantt-chart/excel-export.md

 ### File Name for Exported Document

-You can set the required file name for the exported document by defining the `FileName` property in `ExcelExportProperties`.
+You can assign the file name for the exported document by defining **FileName** property in excel export properties.

 ```csharp
 @using Syncfusion.Blazor.Gantt